-To control access to a Cloud IAP-secured resource with the GCP Console, follow the process to add or remove access.
+To control access to a IAP-secured resource with the Cloud Console, follow the process to add or remove access.

-Select the resource you want to secure with Cloud IAP.
+Select the resource you want to secure with IAP.
 The following resource selections secure a set group of resources:

 All Web Services: All resources in the project will be secured.
 Note that this is not the same as granting project level access with the Cloud IAM admin page.
-A user granted the IAP Policy Admin role at the All Web Services resource level will only have permissions to Cloud IAP policies.
+A user granted the IAP Policy Admin role at the All Web Services resource level will only have permissions to IAP policies.

 Backend Services: All backend services will be secured.

 On the right side Info panel, add the email addresses of groups or individuals to whom you want to grant a Cloud IAM role for the resource.

 Apply access policy roles to the member by selecting from the following roles in the Select a role dropdown:

 Owner: Grants the same access as IAP Policy Admin.
 Use the IAP Policy Admin role instead.
 This role only allows modifying policies, and doesn't grant access to the app.

-IAP Policy Admin: Grants administrator rights over Cloud IAP policies.
+IAP Policy Admin: Grants administrator rights over IAP policies.

-IAP-Secured Web App User: Grants access to the app and other HTTPS resources that use Cloud IAP.
+IAP-Secured Web App User: Grants access to the app and other HTTPS resources that use IAP.

-Security Reviewer: Grants permission to view and audit Cloud IAP policies.
+Security Reviewer: Grants permission to view and audit IAP policies.

 When you're finished adding email addresses and setting roles, click Add